-So whether you’re partial to a puffin or hoping to spy a spotted crake, we’ve scoped out some of the UK’s best birdwatching spots, and the birds you'll find in each one.
+Feeling inspired to head outdoors and discover rare birdlife?
+There's no denying that the UK is home to some fantastically colourful, elusive and rare species of birds, and with migration season upon us, there's no better time to start twitching.
+So whether you’re partial to a puffin or hoping to spy a spotted crake, we’ve scoped out some of the UK’s best birdwatching spots, and the varied breeds you'll find in each one.

 This puffin-dotted island has a spectacularly varied landscape, along with several RSPB-managed sites - although a real highlight is South Stack Cliffs Nature Reserve: home to over 4,000 guillemots, puffins, choughs and razorbills.